Skip to content

 What is the CESOP code for an SCT Inst payment?

 The payment-method codes are listed in the reporting guidelines.
-SCT and SCT Inst share the same family of codes; the schema distinguishes via a sub-attribute.
+SCT and SCT Inst share the same family of codes; the schema distinguishes them via a sub-attribute.

 How do I handle a payment where the payer’s IBAN and BIC disagree on country?